Zuikyo/iOS-System-Symbols/collected-symbol-files.md

 ## Missing Symbols

-If you want to share a missing symbols, just move the OS version and CPU version you added in this missing list to collected symbols list above, and append download address in `description` section.
+If you want to share a missing symbols, just move the OS version and CPU architecture you added in this missing list to collected symbols list above, and append download address in `description` section.

-Missing OS Version|Missing CPU Version|Description
+Missing OS Version|Missing Architecture|Description
 ----------------|-------------------|----------------
 11.2 (15C113)|arm64|iPhone X only
 11.1 (15B101)|arm64|iPad Pro2 12.9-inch and iPad Pro 10.5-inch only